Maya Lynne Robinson: Life and career

 In 2018, Robinson was cast in the series regular role of Geena on the Roseanne spinoff series The Conners.
 Geena is D.J.
 Conner's wife, the mother of their child Mary and a 2nd lieutenant in the Army recently returned from a tour in Afghanistan.
 She portrayed Geena for one season.

 In 2019, she joined the starring cast of the sitcom The Unicorn, where she portrayed Michelle.

-As of 2021, Robinson has a recurring role on the NBC comedy series Grand Crew.
+As of 2021, Robinson had a recurring role on the NBC comedy series Grand Crew, which was cancelled in 2023.